asdcid/Cp-hap/README.md

-# Chloroplast-Single-copy-direction-ratio-detection
+# Chloroplast-Single-copy-orientation-ratio-detection
-Detect the ratio of different directions of single copys in the chloroplast genome.
+Detect the ratio of different orientations of single copys in the chloroplast genome.

 ## Requirement
 python2.7 or higher